-9.3 Fees must be reasonable
+9.5 Fees must be reasonable

 All fees charged to you must be reasonable.
-If we need to change or add new fees to the Scheme, we are required to notify the Financial Markets Authority.
+If we need to change or add new fees to the Scheme, we are required to notify the FMA.
 If you think the fees we charge are unreasonable, you are entitled to ask the High Court to remove or reduce the fee.
-You can apply yourself, or the Financial Markets Authority can do so on your behalf.
+You can apply yourself, or the FMA can do so on your behalf.
 You have one year from the day the fee is deducted to make an application.

-9.4 Goods and Services Tax (GST)
+9.6 Goods and Services Tax (GST)

-GST is not included in any of the fund charges.
+Fund charges are stated exclusive of any GST.
 GST will be added where applicable.